 Ensure that importers maintain sufficient assets to pay duties owed to the US Treasury.

 “The past two decades of robust engagement by the US with the PRC has failed to cause the PRC to address its illegal trade practices, and open its economy and financial markets”, said Tom Beline, of Cassidy Levy Kent LLP, and Chairman of CSUSTL’s Executive Committee.
-“Passage of LTPF 2.0, and the bipartisan package of changes proposed by the Select Committee, is a well thought out strategy through which Congress may address the serious threat posed by the PRC’s unfair trade.”
+“Passage of LTPF 2.0, and the bipartisan package of changes proposed by the Select Committee, is a well thought out strategy through which Congress may address the serious threat posed by the PRC’s unfair trade to American manufacturers, farmers, workers, and communities throughout the country.”

 CSUSTL is a national organization of companies, trade associations, labor unions, law firms and individuals located in all 50 states of the nation and is committed to preserving and enhancing U.S. trade laws and supporting trade policies that benefit the United States-based productive economy.
 CSUSTL consists of 434 companies, unions and organizations representing 171 industries, including manufacturing, technology, agriculture, mining, energy, and services.
 We are dedicated to ensuring that the laws against unfair trade are not weakened through legislation or policy decisions in Washington, DC, in international negotiations, or through dispute settlement at the World Trade Organization (WTO) and elsewhere.